Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E1B

 Memory Aid

-Real-World Application
+Real-World Example

 A spurious emission: A transmitter produces a signal at 14.200 MHz (intended frequency) but also produces unwanted emissions at 14.400 MHz (harmonics or other spurious).
 The emission at 14.400 MHz is outside the necessary bandwidth and can be reduced or eliminated (with filters) without affecting the information transmitted.
 This is a spurious emission - unwanted emission outside necessary bandwidth.

-FCC Part 97.307Key Concepts
+Reference: FCC Part 97.307

-Spurious emission, Outside necessary bandwidth, Can be reduced or eliminated, Doesn't affect information
+Spurious emission Outside necessary bandwidth Can be reduced or eliminated Doesn't affect information

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E1B topic.